-If getting a bit of a pamper beforehand is likely to make you feel refreshed & most beautiful, then I encourage you to book in a hair styling session, a good massage, & a makeup appointment.
+If getting a bit of a pamper beforehand is likely to make you feel refreshed & most beautiful, then I encourage you to book in a hair styling session, a good massage, & a make-up appointment.
 Whilst these may seem counter-intuitive to the ‘raw & honest’ everyday approach of lifestyle photos, I want you to feel & be your best selves… if those things make you feel confident that will show up in your general disposition.

 Above all else, I want you to feel comfortable in clothes you’re happy to sit in, and that allow you to move freely.
 We don’t want your body language & memory of the session to be a memory of how uncomfortable you were in your clothes!

 The last thing I want clients to be worried about when doing a home newborn session – just days into parenthood & sleep deprivation – is the chores.
 That said, there are a few places I do tend to do your home sessions & small adjustments around those areas can help alleviate the anxiety you might feel about the tidiness of your home.

 When doing home sessions I tend to walk in & find the best window light & clean bright walls in the home.
 Knowing where that is helps me determine where to shoot a lot of my imagery.
 I will often shoot family shots by the big windows, in the parents bedroom, on the family couch or in the nursery, so these are the areas I would suggest hiding away anything you don’t want photographed.
 Make the bed, de-clutter the side tables & stage these areas to your personal taste.
 Anything else in the home, I can move, IF I think I need too.
 Most of the time I will compose my shots & choose lenses to avoid any obvious clutter in your photos.

-My goal is to photoraph babies within the first 7-10 days, as this is when they have generally settled into feeding and are the sleepiest & easiest to curl, however lifestyle images can be done at any age.
+My goal is to photograph babies within the first 10-14 days, as this is when they have generally settled into feeding and are the sleepiest & easiest to curl, however lifestyle images can be done at any age.